jayendramadaram/App-to-resell-your-products/README.md

 - SocketIO                                                    [ WebSOCKET connection ]
 - RUST , solidity + truffle , near sdk                        [ Smart contract and client interaction for NEAR and ETHEREIUM respectivly ]
 - SendGrid                                                    [ Mailing service about order Fullfillment ,analytics and order tracking ]
+- React Query & apollo client                                 [ well its all about fetching and mutation but GOD level ]
 ```

 Incase i complete this app by 2023 [ie in 4 months] i will prupose my crush on linkedin